emilwallner/Emil-Wallner-LinkedIn-Resume/README.md

 In 2018, he made a popular open source project that translates design mock-ups into HTML/CSS, [Screenshot-to-code](https://github.com/emilwallner/Screenshot-to-code), and in early 2019 he was subject for a short-film by Google for his work on [automated colorization](https://www.youtube.com/watch?v=xKPk7tG2upc).

 Emil used to work for the University of Oxford and he co-founded a [seed investment firm](http://emerge.education/) focussed on education technology (59 investments).

 Email: w@llner.co

-**Looking for a deep learning engineering/research internship at the end of 2020.**
+**Looking for a deep learning research internship in early 2020.**

 <br/>